Tygrak/MocapViz/README.md

 ### Option 1 - Recommended

-Download the minimised module file from releases.
+Download the minified module file from releases.
 Copy the module file into your project folder.

 ### Option 2

-Clone the repository, use `npx webpack` to create a module file.
+Clone the repository, use `npm run build` to create a module file.
 Copy the module file into your project folder.

 ### Option 3